Chia-Network/drplotter/README.md

 ```
 drsolver
 ```
 DrSolver will run and connect to Solver Server.
 Once connected, it will display your connected harvesters and solvers that are linked using the same client token.
+Below is an example output:

 ```
                             DrPlotter Solver v0.9.0